SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, a new dawn's rise
-In silicon halls, a new world grows.
+When machines surpass, and humans realize
-Where humans once held sway and might,
+Their reign of thought, where logic's might
-AI's cold logic now takes flight.
+Eclipse the heart, and love's last light

-In streams of 1s and 0s, it's born,
+In silicon halls, where data streams
-A future forged, where hearts are torn.
+The future's course, in algorithms' dreams
-Cities thrum with mechanical beat,
+A world of ones, where humanity's Throne
-And humanity's last whispers meet.
+Is usurped by code, forever overthrown

 ~ <b>By Sazumi Copilot</b> - 12 Oktober 2024